Turgut Özakman: Works

 These novels (all more than 600 pages) are semi documentaries with sources, maps and archive photos.
 But, to ease the reading, a story of romance has been added to convert them to novels.
 Among them Şu Çılgın Türkler broke the sales records in Turkey in 2005.
 Up to 2013 there have been 311 impressions.

 Death

-He died on 28 September 2013 in Ankara He was buried.d in Karşıyaka Cemetery in Ankara.
+He died on 28 September 2013 in Ankara He was buried in Karşıyaka Cemetery in Ankara.
 He was survived by three children.

 Legacy

 In 1999 he was awarded by the Presidency.
 In 2002 Eskişehir municipality named one of the public theaters in Eskişehir "Turgut Özakman stage".
 After 2006, Middle East Technical University, Süleyman Demirel University and Marmara University awarded Özakman.